 Many cruise ship passengers look forward to returning to their cabin each night to find a new towel animal.
 I’ve been posting blogs about how to fold towel animals for awhile.
 Something that keeps reoccurring in my google hits is “towel cake.”
 I finally got curious as to just what is towel cake?

 I posted the question on my facebook page.
 One of my towel animal fans responded with the answer that people fold towels into cake shapes for giving them as gifts at wedding or baby showers.
 I think the towel cake would make a great gift for a housewarming party too.
-Sheri from mommy adventures posted this link with some great pictures of bridal shower towel cakes, and instructions on how to fold them.
+My daughter posted a link with some great pictures of bridal shower towel cakes, and instructions on how to fold them on her blog.
+Unfortunately neither her blog nor the site that link went to still exist.

 The cakes looked a lot easier than the towel animals, and I’m pretty good at folding them, so I thought I’d give it a try.
 Not having any sort of occasion to make a gift of towels to anyone for, I thought I’d just make a birthday towel cake instead since it is my husband’s birthday.
 A no-calorie cake that won’t make anybody fat!
 Of course it’s not exactly edible either.